ahuth/emcee/README.md

 have an extension that Sprockets recognizes will automatically be compiled.

 For example, `<link rel="stylesheet" href="test.css.scss">` and `<script src="test.js.coffee">`
-will be compiled to CSS and Javascript respectively.
+will be respectively compiled to CSS and Javascript.

 ## Bower